 $ cd /<my eSASS path>/eSASS4DR1/eSASS/autoconf

 The autoconf/automake needs to know the path to the various compilers.
-This can be done either by setting some environment variables before starting or during the configure command (see below).
-To set up the needed variables before to start
+This can be done either by setting some environment variables before starting.
+To set up the required variables before starting:

 in bash: